SysKitTeam/docs-point/how-to/syskit-point-quick-start-guide.md

 Place where everything in SysKit Point starts.
 You can see 4 major sections:

 * **Sites** – complete overview and inventory of all sites and ownerships.
-Full list of classic sites, sites connected to MS Teams and Office 365 groups, and OneDrive as well.
+Full list of classic sites, sites connected to MS Teams and Microsoft 365 Groups, and OneDrive as well.
-* **Microsoft Teams & Office 365 Groups** – a complete overview of all Teams and Office 365 groups detected in your environment.
+* **Microsoft Teams & Microsoft 365 Groups** – a complete overview of all Teams and Microsoft 365 Groups detected in your environment.
 * **Users** – explore all users and see more details about their memberships and permissions they hold across the sites.
 * **Reports** – create security and audit activities across your resources.